Reclining figure (1971) Fritz Wotruba

 About the artwork

-The statue of Frits Wotruba on the sculpture terrace is a gigantic figure, made of limestone white blocks.
-Yet this is a human figure, a fixed theme in his oeuvre.
-Wotruba made classical figures at the beginning of his career in the XNUMXs.
-Over the years he started to work more and more abstractly and made use of the cube shape, rectangle and the cylinder.
+The statue of Fritz Wotruba on the sculpture terrace is a gigantic figure, made of limestone white blocks.
+Yet this is a human figure, a fixed theme within his oeuvre.
+Wotruba made classical figures at the beginning of his career in the 1940s.
+Over the years he began to work more and more abstractly and made use of the cube shape, rectangle and cylinder.
 Wotruba designed the prototype for Reclining figure around 1960.
 It was one of his most dynamic images due to the many diagonal lines that are present in the sculpture.
 Wotruba worked a lot with limestone.
-He carved out the cube shapes that appear frequently in his work.
-He left the shapes that he carved out coarse, so that the material would not lose its power of expression.
-The Urban Embellishment Committee invited Wotruba after exhibiting in 1968 in the Boijmans Van Beuningen Museum.
-A few months later, the Thyssen-Bornemisza Group NV (formerly the Bank for Trade and Shipping) decided to give the image to the municipality of Rotterdam on the occasion of its 50th anniversary.
-Reclining figure was unveiled at the Westersingel on 25 January 1971.
+He carved out the cube shapes that frequently appear in his work.
+He left the shapes he carved rough, so that the material would not lose its expressiveness.
+The City Beautification Committee invited Wotruba after he exhibited in Museum Boijmans Van Beuningen in 1968.
+A few months later, the Thyssen-Bornemisza Group N.V. (formerly Bank for Trade and Shipping) decided to donate the statue to the municipality of Rotterdam on the occasion of its fiftieth anniversary.
+Reclining figure was unveiled on the Westersingel on January 25, 1971.
+After 52 years, the work was removed from the Sculpture Terrace in December 2023.
+Early that year, a passerby found some broken pieces of limestone on the pedestal.
+The corrosion was caused by decades of weather and wind, which has deteriorated the condition of the statue.
+After research it turned out that the statue should be given a home.
+It's a precaution Reclining figure lifted from its pedestal and stored in a depot.
+A suitable solution is being sought for the sculpture and for the empty pedestal on the Westersingel.
 For more information: Sculpture International Rotterdam

 read more